 Science of Hangovers

 Hangovers are the worst.
-Here’s a breakdown of the most common symptoms, a little bit of science (but not too much!) behind them, and how Blowfish can help.
+Here’s a breakdown of the science (but not too much) behind them and how Blowfish can help.

-Alcohol can irritate the stomach lining.
-Although caffeine helps hangovers in a number of ways, coffee is a strong stimulator of stomach acid (not good).
-While Blowfish does not directly treat nausea, pharmaceutical caffeine in an effervescent solution is much more gentle on the stomach than the standard two aspirin washed down with cup of joe.
+Alcohol can upset the stomach.
+Although caffeine helps hangovers, coffee is a strong stimulator of stomach acid.
+While Blowfish does not directly treat nausea, pharmaceutical caffeine in an effervescent solution is much more gentle on the stomach than the standard two aspirin and a cup of joe.

-Some research suggests that hangovers may be the result of minor alcohol withdrawal.
-The theory is that the nervous system adapts to the effects of alcohol, and then freaks out when the alcohol is removed (like, in the morning).
-If you’ve ever seen the show Intervention, you already know that substance withdrawal can make people cranky AF.
+Some studies suggest hangovers are the result of minor alcohol withdrawal.
+Your nervous system adapts to the effects of alcohol, and then freaks out when it’s removed (like, in the morning).
+If you’ve ever seen the show Intervention, you already know substance withdrawl can make people cranky AF.

-While you may fall asleep (a.k.a. pass out) more easily after drinking, studies show that inebriated sleep is lower quality.
-And there’s a high correlation between sleep disturbances and the severity of hangovers.
-Plus, if you stay till last call, you’re probably not getting much sleep in the first place.
+While you may fall asleep (a.k.a. pass out) more easily after drinking, studies show inebriated sleep is lower quality.
+And worse sleep equals worse hangovers.
+Plus, if you stay till last call, you’re not exactly getting to bed at a reasonable hour.
 Luckily, Blowfish gives you the caffeine kick you need.

 Impaired Mental Function